peldax/SimplePHPGallery/README.md

 # Simple PHP Gallery

 Simple web gallery written in PHP - the one I use on my personal website (http://gallery.peldax.com).
+Gallery doesn't require jQuery or any other framework.

 Gallery is designed to be: